‘FREEDOM’—Chapter 8 The Greatest, Most Heroic Story Ever Told

 Yes, what the internet is really providing is not access to more knowledge and understanding as many would have us believe, but distraction from pain.
 As Janov pointed out, the young person of today is increasingly ‘agitated out of his mind, driven by agony inside…drowning in misery’, with ‘too much going on inside to listen’ and ‘focus’.
 As Carr said, their ‘brain wants to be distracted’.
 In the case of social media such as Facebook and Twitter, it allows people to be preoccupied/distracted (from the human condition) all day long with inane, frivolous, narcissistic, superficial self-promotion and gossip.
 The result of this extreme distraction from the ‘agony inside’ is that ‘The youth of today are living their lives one mile wide and one inch deep’ (Kelsey Munro, ‘Youth skim surface of life with constant use of social media’, The Sydney Morning Herald, 20 Apr.
 2013).
 Yes, ‘the net delivers this shallow, scattered mindset with a vengeance’ (‘The effects of the internet: Fast forward’, The Economist, 24 Jun.
 2010).
 As one member of the ‘Y generation’ self-analysed, ‘Alone and adrift in what [Professor] de Zengotita calls our “psychic saunas” of superficial sensory stimulation, members of my generation lock and load our custom iTunes playlists, craft our Facebook profiles to self-satisfied perfection, and, armed with our gleefully ironic irreverence, bravely venture forth into life within glossy, opaque bubbles that reflect ourselves back to ourselves and safely protect us from jarring intrusions from the greater world beyond’ (Tom Huston, ‘The Dumbest Generation?
 Grappling with Gen Y’s peculiar blend of narcissism and idealism’, EnlightenNext, Dec.
 2008-Feb 2009).
 A 2012 article in the Smithsonian magazine summed up this shallow and superficial approach to thinking today, stating that ‘Suddenly thanks to Google Books, JSTOR and the like, all the great thinkers…are one or two clicks away…And yet—here is the paradox—the wisdom of the ages is…buried like lost treasure beneath a fathomless ocean of online ignorance and trivia that makes what is worthy and timeless more inaccessible than ever’; the ‘digital revolution…[is] decapitating our culture, trading in the ideas of some 3000 years of civilization for BuzzFeed’ (Ron Rosenbaum, ‘Lewis Lapham’s Antidote to the Age of BuzzFeed’, Nov.
 2012).
 A reviewer of my writing, who was deeply concerned about the profundity of my insights into the human condition not being heard in this superficial, trashy digital age, summed up the danger of this phenomenon when he wrote that ‘We have a lot of competing noise for our attention these days, and it would be criminal to let that overwhelm our true potential, by masking [the] useful information [in Griffith’s books] with hideous noise’ (‘Fitzy’, Humanitus Interruptus – Great Minds of Today, 21 Oct.
 2011; see <>).

 The labels that have been given to recent generations are actually very telling of the rapidly escalating levels of alienation we are now seeing in society—and which the internet, while providing superficial relief for, is propagating and spreading at an exponential rate.
 While previous generations have been given the positive monikers the ‘Builders’ and the ‘Baby Boomers’, the generations who have followed are referred to as the ‘X generation’, the ‘Y generation’, and now the ‘Z generation’, which, according to Wikipedia, comprises ‘people born between the mid-1990s and late 2000s’.
 The Canadian writer Douglas Coupland defined a Generation X’er as one who ‘lives an X sort of life—cerebral, alienated, seriously concerned with cool’ (The Sydney Morning Herald, 22 Aug.
 1994)—qualities that are all associated with having had to adjust to an extremely soul-devastated existence.
 The adolescent psychologist Michael Carr-Gregg said that ‘Generation Y is being ravaged by depression, anxiety and stress disorders’ (Miranda Devine, ‘Face it, we are all narcissists now’, The Sydney Morning Herald, 3 Sep.
 2009).
 So what exactly did we mean when we applied such valueless, end play lettering to these X, Y, Z generations?
 The answer is that they each represent an advanced state of terminal alienation.
 And the question left hanging is, what comes after Z?
-(Note that the ‘Y-generation’, those born between 1982 and 1998, who are also known as ‘Millennials’, are described in some detail in Freedom Essay 55 on the WTM home page.)
+(Note that the terminal level of alienation apparent in the ‘Y-generation’, those born between 1982 and 1998, who are also known as ‘Millennials’, and in subsequent generations, is described in some detail in my book Death by Dogma, and in Freedom Essays 55 and 59 on the WTM home page.)

 In 2013 TIME magazine featured a story on the Y-generation titled ‘The Me Me Me Generation’ (20 May 2013).
 Being one of the many frighteningly dangerous pseudo idealistic, left-wing magazines now—the left-wing being a phenomenon I will talk about shortly in chs 8:16H to 8:16Q—TIME tried to put an almost completely dishonest, positive spin on the present extremely narcissistic, chronically alienated ‘80 million strong…biggest age group in American history’ Y-generation.
 In small text, the introduction to the article said, truthfully enough, that the Y-generation’s ‘self-centeredness could bring about the end of civilization as we know it’, but then promoted them, in very large text, with the reverse-of-the-truth lie, as ‘THE NEW GREATEST GENERATION: WHY MILLENNIALS WILL SAVE US ALL’!
 At least, hidden away in this nine-page cover story about this ‘narcissism epidemic’, was the admission that narcissism is a ‘personality disorder’ that occurs ‘when people try to boost self-esteem’, revealing that the real problem is lack of self-esteem, insecurity of self—alienation.
 What this article is really reporting on then, if it was to be honest, is how the present, ‘80 million strong…biggest age group in American history’ Y-generation exists in a state of terminal alienation, and the dire implications such an epidemic poses for the future of our species.
 (One of the main psychological reasons for the loss of self-esteem that is causing this ‘narcissism epidemic’ will be looked at shortly in ch.
 8:16D.)